juandefelix/my_notes/README.md

 **_command + num_**  Move between the screens in a group
 **_ctrl + shift + num_**  Move a tab to a group

+RVM
+===

+Setting up a rvm version for each folder.
+[StackOverflow](http://stackoverflow.com/questions/15708916/use-rvmrc-or-ruby-version-file-to-set-a-project-gemset-with-rvm)

 OTHER
 =====